727800350/note/cs/go_topic/design.md

   If a goroutine makes a channel call, it may need to block, but there is no reason that the M running that G should be forced to block as well.
   In a case such as this, the G's status is set to waiting and the M that was previously running it continues running other G's until the channel communication is complete.
   At that point the G's status is set back to runnable and will be run as soon as there is an M capable of running it.

+Goroutines that are sleeping or blocked in a communication do not need a thread at all.
+Goroutines that are blocked in IO or other system calles or are calling non-Go functions, do need an OS thread, but GOMAXPROCS need not account for them.

 # [Garbage Collection](https://www.youtube.com/watch?v=q4HoWwdZUHs)
 Responsibility